godeploy/PL-100/Instructions/Labs/lab05-power-automate.md

 ## What you will learn

-  - How to design data fields to support automation
+  - How to design data Columns to support automation

-  - How to build a flow using Common Data Service
+  - How to build a flow using Microsoft Dataverse

   - How to use approvals

 ## High-level lab steps

-  - Add fields to support escalation
+  - Add Columns to support escalation
   - Build flow to approve escalation
   - Build flow to notify user of status change
   - Build approval as an adaptive card in Microsoft Teams